 Engineering is the application of mathematical and scientific principles, technological tools, and practical experience to the solution of real-world problems.
 The Engineering Studies Program at Valdosta State University is part of the Department of Physics, Astronomy, and Geosciences.
-No degree in engineering is offered; however, courses from engineering, the sciences, mathematics, computer science, humanities, and the social sciences provide a strong and intensive curriculum that effectively covers two to three years of work for a wide variety of engineering fields.
+No degree in engineering is offered; however, courses from engineering, the sciences, mathematics, computer science, the humanities, and the social sciences provide a strong and intensive curriculum that effectively covers two to three years of work for a wide variety of engineering fields.
 The remaining course work required for a Bachelor's degree is completed by transfer to a four-year engineering institution.
 Formal agreements exist for transfer to the Georgia Institute of Technology and to Mercer University, but informal transfer arrangements can also be made with other qualified institutions.
-The Engineering Dual Degree Program with Georgia Institute of Technology enables students to earn a B.S. degree from Valdosta State University and a B. S. in engineering degree from Georgia Institute of Technology.

 The Engineering Studies Program is designed to prepare students to transfer as third-year students into an engineering curriculum at a degree-granting institution.
-A major part of this program is the Regents' Engineering Transfer Program (RETP) administered by the Georgia Institute of Technology.
-The program covers course work through the first two years in four major tracks: civil engineering, electrical and computer engineering, industrial engineering include the Mercer University Transfer Program in biomedical engineering, computer engineering, electrical engineering, environmental engineering, industrial engineering, and mechanical engineering, and the regular transfer option to University of Georgia in agricultural engineering and biological engineering.
-The regular transfer program option also includes transfer to Southern Polytechnic State University to complete a Bachelor of Science degree in an engineering technology major.
+A major part of this program is the Regents' Engineering Transfer Program (RETP), administered by the Georgia Institute of Technology.
+The program covers course work through the first two years in four major tracks: civil engineering, electrical and computer engineering, industrial engineering, and mechanical and aerospace engineering.
+Other alternatives for transfer in engineering include the Mercer University Transfer Program in biomedical engineering, computer engineering, electrical engineering, environmental engineering, industrial engineering, and mechanical engineering; and the regular transfer option to the engineering programs at the University of Georgia, Southern Polytechnic University, and Georgia Southern University.
+The regular transfer program option also includes transfer to other universities in Georgia to complete a Bachelor of Science degree in an engineering technology major.
+In addition to the RETP, another degree program with the Georgia Institute of Technology, the Engineering Dual Degree Program, enables students to earn a B.S. degree from VSU as well as a B.S. in Engineering from Georgia Tech.
+Additional information about this program is given at the end of this section.